 ARE YOUR PANELS MORE EXPENSIVE THAN OTHERS I HAVE SEEN IN ART STORES?

-We import our fine linens from Belgium, our wood comes from Russia, and
+We import our fine linens from Belgium, our wood is furniture grade, our

 our Gatorfoam® is the strongest available.

 We use only the finest components available and make our archival panels

 completely by hand here in the United States of America.
 Most